JacobCSUF/smart-campus-navigation-system/README.md

 ## About this project
 - As you navigate the campus, you start to discover various paths.
 At times, you may wonder which path would be the fastest to reach your destination.
-This navigation project has been created to showcase three algorithms that you can use to map your path: Dijkstra, Breadth First Search (BFS), and Depth First Search (DFS).
+This navigation project has been created to showcase three algorithms you can use to map your path: Dijkstra, Breadth First Search (BFS), and Depth First Search (DFS).

 # Authors
   * Andrew Saleh